The rules and player's guide for a simplified version of Nobilis, a tabletop RPG about being the god of a thing or concept.

 - Domain miracles grant you mastery over literal instances of your Estate.
 You can communicate with them, strengthen and weaken them, create and destroy them, and alter them.
 What's more, using your Estate Properties, you can affect anything (not just instances of your Estate) with a metaphorical sort of logic.
 For example, if the Power of Paper chose a Property "Paper comes from trees", then he can make things come from trees.

 You can use a miracle of a given attribute up to your level in that attribute without spending MP.
 Past that, you have to spend 1 MP per point of the deficit.
+For example, if your Aspect attribute is 3, then Aspect miracles up to level 3 are free, level-4 Aspect miracles cost 1 MP, level-5 Aspect miracles cost 2 MP, and so on.

 Most of the time, miracles just work.
 They tend to steamroll over any direct opposition by mortals.
 The trouble is when two miracles are directly incompatible: for example, one character is using a miracle to knock down a building and another character is using a miracle to keep the same building standing.
+Direct incompatibility of this kind arises not merely when the miracles have different goals: if one character creates a hurricane (with the goal of tearing the building apart), and the other character becomes huge and covers the building with his body (with the goal of keeping it standing), these miracles aren't incompatible because both still can occur.
+If the very nature of the miracles prevents both from occurring at once, then that's incompatibility.

 You can sustain one of your miracles to counteract such a contrary miracle.
 A sustained miracle beats any unsustained miracle.
 If both miracles are sustained, the one of greater level wins.
 If both miracles are sustained and at equal levels, an intermediate effect will occur, or if this is impossible, the miracles will cancel each other out.
 Sustaining takes no extra MP or effort beyond what's required for creating the miracle, but you can only sustain one miracle at a time.